microsoft/AcademicContent/Data Science Workshops/400 - Image Classification with MMLSpark/1 - Ingest/readme.md

 	If the CLI is installed, the version number will be displayed.
 If the version number is less than 2.0.19, download and install the latest version.

-	> As an alternative to installing the Azure CLI, you can use the [Azure Cloud Shell](https://azure.microsoft.com/features/cloud-shell/) available in the [Azure Portal](https:portal.azure.com).
-Simply open the portal in your browser and click the Cloud Shell button in the toolbar at the top of the page.
-One of the benefits of using the Cloud Shell is that you're always running the latest version
+	> As an alternative to installing the Azure CLI, you can use the [Azure Cloud Shell](https://azure.microsoft.com/features/cloud-shell/) available in the [Azure Portal](https://portal.azure.com).
+Simply open the portal in your browser and click the **Cloud Shell** button in the toolbar at the top of the page.
+One of the benefits of using the Cloud Shell is that you're *always* running an up-to-date version.
+Note that you can use **Shift+Insert** to paste commands into the Cloud Shell, and **Ctrl+Insert** to copy text from the Cloud Shell to the clipboard.

 	![Opening the Azure Cloud Shell](Images/cloud-shell.png)